aidanjohnson/EE-443-Lab3/README.md

 ## Problem 3: (LCDK) Classification of Bird sound using GMM
-Status: In Progress
+Status: Complete
+- correctly (most of the time) IDs bluejay and dove; duck correctly IDed
 - gmm_write.m
 - lab3_problem3 directory (main.c & ISRs.c)--gmm.h array lengths for means, covars, P(k|x) changed to 39; not sure why JP hard coded it and changed it from the memory allocation performed by the original.
 - Use GMM model trained in Problem 2 to classify the Bird sound received through Line input of LCDK.

 ## Problem 4: (Matlab) Training [SVM](https://www.mathworks.com/help/stats/fitcecoc.html) for Bird sound classification
-Status: In Progress
+Status: Complete
 - svm_training.m
 - Train the SVM model using the features found in Problem 1.